Heritage · University

 The University of Oxford established its operations in the 12th century.
 The University of Oxford stands as the oldest university in the English-speaking world while maintaining its position as a leading global research and educational center.

-Through its mission, the university aims to inspire local, national, and international communities by providing flexible educational opportunities that connect people to Oxford's world-class resources and teaching content.
+Through its mission, the university aims to inspire local, national, and international communities by providing flexible educational opportunities that connect people to Oxford's high-quality resources and teaching content.

 The 44 colleges of the collegiate system provide personalized learning opportunities to students in an international student body that includes nearly 40% international students.
 Bill Clinton and 73 Nobel laureates are among the notable individuals who graduated from Oxford.